05 May 2026

 Fuels that do not contain carbon, such as ammonia and hydrogen, still result in NOx emissions but they present a particular challenge for regulators when it comes to NOx certification.

-NOx into the future
+NOx Into the future

 Despite these advances, the work is not yet complete.
 Several Member States have raised concerns about whether current NOx certification fully reflects real-world emissions, particularly at engine loads below 25%.
-This is important because ships can spend a surprising amount of time operating at low power, especially in port, during maneuvering, or in dynamic positioning operations.
+This is important because some ships can spend a surprising amount of time operating at low power, especially in port, during manoeuvring, or in dynamic positioning operations.
 The IMarEST has already materially contributed to this discussion at the IMO.

 There are also questions about how to ensure compliance throughout an engine’s service life, especially when after treatment systems such as Selective Catalytic Reduction units are involved, and about the procedures that should apply when control systems fail during operation.